 Ingredients: Salon-quality and nourishing—but not Byrdie Clean

 The formula is free of ammonia, PPD, resorcinol, parabens, phthalates, gluten, SLS, and titanium dioxide.
 However, it doesn’t meet every item on Byrdie’s Clean Beauty Pledge due to its inclusion of Peg-12 Dimethicone.
 PEGs (an acronym for polyethylene glycol) and PEG compounds produce 1,4-dioxane as a byproduct, which has been associated with carcinogens.
-PEGs are considered safe for use in cosmetics overall, particularly as companies that include this ingredient tend to strip out the controversial contaminants.
+PEGs are considered safe for use in cosmetics overall, particularly as companies that include this ingredient tend to strip out high levels of the controversial contaminants.

 The Feel: Goopy!

 Like most other color-depositing glosses I’ve tried, the formula is a goopy liquid that feels like a hair mask once it’s on.
 I appreciate that the goop factor is thin enough for it to spread easily throughout my hair, yet not so runny that it drips all over my neck.
 The squeeze tube makes it easy to apply, and each bottle contains 1-2 applications, depending on your hair length.
 For reference, I used about 70% of the tube for one application on my long hair.